 So here’s a “jolly” reminder you can use when deciding if a ladder is the right means of access for a job, whether carrying out risk assessments, devising safe systems of work, or providing a tool box talk to workers.

-For more information as to how our safety software is working with customers in the manufacturing and construction industries to improve their health and safety management procedures, why not Contact one of our friendly product experts or even Request A Demo.
+For more information as to how our health and safety software is working with customers in the manufacturing and construction industries to improve their health and safety management procedures, why not Contact one of our friendly product experts or even Request A Demo.

 Learn more about our Incident Management Software.